COVESA/ifex/README.md

 # Known bugs

+- There are some assumptions that each file contains only one service, and some functions might not yet support processing multiple files and services in one invocation.
+This might need to be improved over time.

 - The names of items were used in defining the anytree location (path).
 We usually set them to the "name:" value of the node from the YAML (but if name is not available it is set to the node type instead).
 Is it required we